Pwa Saw: Background

 Much of her life known in Burmese popular culture is from the Burmese chronicles from the 18th and 19th centuries.
 Inscriptional evidence tells a far different story.
 Modern historians are divided on whether the chronicle narratives contain more myth than fact.

 According to the chronicles, Saw Hla Wun was born to a wealthy farming family in a small village named Hseit-htein Kanbyu (ဆိတ်ထိန်းကမ်းဖြူ) in the Mount Popa region c.
 1240–44.
-Apparently a precocious child, Hla Wun became well known in the region for her intellect and supposed clairvoyance at a young age.
+Apparently, a precocious child, Hla Wun became well known in the region for her intellect and supposed clairvoyance at a young age.
 One November, King Uzana, who was en route to Mount Popa to pay respects to the Mahagiri spirit there, heard the news about her, and had her brought before him.
 The king is said to have been greatly impressed by her intelligence, and made her a junior queen of his.

 However, a contemporary inscription dedicated by the queen herself states that she was a granddaughter of King Kyaswa and Queen Saw Mon Hla.
-She was the second child of seven; she had an elder sister Yadanabon, and three younger brothers and two younger sisters.
+She was the second child of seven; she had an elder sister Yadanabon, three younger brothers and two younger sisters.
 Her mother was an elder sister of Queen Thonlula, the chief queen of Uzana.
 It means that Hla Wun was a niece of Thonlula, as well as a first cousin, once removed of Uzana.